Nisrgg/MargWatch/docs/GITHUB_REPOSITORY_STRUCTURE.md

 ---

-*This repository structure is designed for efficient team collaboration while maintaining a single source of truth for the entire MargWatch project.*
+*This repository structure is designed for efficient team collaboration while maintaining a single source of truth for the entire MargWatch project with shared types, state machine validation, and comprehensive security.*